Willie-Conway/DataVista-Comand-Line-Application/docs/Dissecting the DataCleaner - A Code Walkthrough.md

-# Dissecting the DataCleaner: A Code Walkthrough
+# Dissecting the DataCleaner - A Code Walkthrough

 ## Table of Contents
 1. [Purpose of the File](#purpose-of-the-file)